-Wave-dressed active particles are gaining attention at an increasing rate, initially driven by the discovery of self-propelled walking droplets that mimic quantum phenomena [Fig.\,\ref{fig:1}(a)] \cite{couder_2005,bush_2015}, and more recently accelerated by the realization of various analogous active systems exhibiting dual wave-particle features \cite{honeybees,gunwale,benham2024wave,longuet1977mean,surfer,tarr_2024,ludion,acoustic,acoustic2,surferbot,dagan_2020,durey_2020_hqft}.
+Wave-dressed active particles are gaining attention at an increasing rate, initially driven by the discovery of self-propelled walking droplets that mimic quantum phenomena [Fig.\,\ref{fig:1}(a)] \cite{couder_2005,bush_2015,bush_2020,bush2024perspectives}, and more recently accelerated by the realization of various analogous active systems exhibiting dual wave-particle features \cite{honeybees,gunwale,benham2024wave,longuet1977mean,surfer,tarr_2024,ludion,acoustic,acoustic2,surferbot,dagan_2020,durey_2020_hqft}.
 The particle undergoes intrinsic oscillations that excite waves in the surrounding field, which in turn feed back onto the particle and influence its motion.
-This class of wave-mediated dynamics has now been observed across a range of fields and scales.
-In biology, for instance, a honeybee trapped on the surface of a pond will flap its wings to generate hydrodynamic thrust through capillary waves, propelling itself to survive \cite{honeybees}.
-On an entirely different scale, a person may jump periodically on a canoe to glide across a body of water, surfing the gravity waves generated by the bouncing \cite{gunwale,benham2024wave}.
-Inspired by these, scientists are designing aquatic robots that self-propel and interact with their environment via surface waves, reminiscent of a sonar \cite{longuet1977mean,surfer,tarr_2024}.
-Beyond air-water interfaces, submersibles subject to pressure changes may navigate between layers of stratified salt water, riding along self-generated internal waves \cite{ludion}.
-An oscillating bubble may also self-propel by interacting with its radiated acoustic field \cite{acoustic,acoustic2}.
-Whether it be leveraging these wave-particle interactions for evolutionary survival \cite{honeybees}, new design principles for robotic devices \cite{surferbot}, developing macroscale analogs of quantum phenomena \cite{bush_2020,bush2024perspectives}, or investigating wave-mediated collective order \cite{Saenz2021,surfer}, much can be gained from deriving fundamental principles underlying the dynamics of wave-dressed active particles.
+This class of wave-mediated dynamics has now been observed across a wide range of fields and scales, including insects using capillary waves for survival \cite{honeybees}, people or robots surfing self-generated surface waves \cite{gunwale,benham2024wave,longuet1977mean,surfer,tarr_2024,surferbot}, submersibles navigating via internal waves \cite{ludion}, and bubbles propelled by their own acoustic fields \cite{acoustic,acoustic2}.
+Despite its ubiquity, developing a general mechanistic framework remains challenging.
+These systems operate far from equilibrium, where familiar conservation laws do not apply directly \cite{ramaswamy2010mechanics,marchetti2013hydrodynamics,julicher2018hydrodynamic}; their dynamics span disparate timescales, with internal oscillations typically much faster than the particle's long-term translation \cite{harris_2013_b,Saenz2018,cristea_2018,durey_2020_corral,abraham2024classical}; and they are further enriched by the effects of path memory \cite{fort_2010,eddi_2011,molavcek_2013,oza_2013,tadrist2018faraday}.
+Unlike other active particles with memory effects that may be either `self-seeking', such as chemotactic bacteria \cite{budrene_1995,mittal_2003}, or `self-avoiding', such as swimming oil droplets \cite{maass2016swimming,jin2017chemotaxis,billiards}, wave-mediated forces oscillate in space -- switching between attraction and repulsion -- and can thus intermittently cancel along significant portions of the trajectory.
+These complexities make the search for unifying principles both difficult and rewarding, whether the goal is to understand evolutionary survival strategies, inform robotic design, develop macroscale quantum analogs \cite{bush_2015,bush_2020,bush2024perspectives}, or uncover mechanisms for wave-mediated collective order \cite{Saenz2021,surfer}.